Tpw429/Covid-19_Regression_Analysis/README.md

 ## Questions we Hope to Answer

 Given our strict timeline on this Covid-19 analysis, we would like to analyze how certain attributes such as age, Gross Domestic Product (GDP), Human Development Index (HDI), and population directly impact the spread of Covid-19.
 If time allows, we would also be interesting in creating a model to help us predict the spread of Covid-19 in the future.
 In addition, by the end of the project our visuals should be extremely user friendly and portray an effective message.

+## Description of Data Exploration Phase

+1.Importing data from websites in csv and excel formats
+2. Cleaning data in Jupyter notebook using the following methods
+a.
+Checking Data Types
+b.
+Replace NaN by 0
+	c.
+Removing Nan
+	d.
+Outlier detection with help of scatter plot
+	e.
+Editing column names by removing spaces
+	f.
+Changing column names to match the SQL schema
+	g.
+Filter required columns as some tables contain irrelevant data for project

+3. Making Database connection to Postgres and sending the cleaned Data Frames from Jupyter notebook to Postgres
+4. Joining tables in postgres to create master data files
+5. Making database connection to Postgres to import the joined tables in Jupyter notebook as new DataFrame.
+6. Using the Data Frame for machine learning